Commercial Interior Design Bali: The 2026 Playbook

 3. The “Day-to-Night” Lighting Strategy

 Your venue needs to sell avocado toast and matcha lattes at 10:00 AM, and $20 premium cocktails at 10:00 PM.
 The same lighting setup will absolutely not work for both scenarios.
+In commercial interior design Bali, the lighting system is not a finishing touch — it is a revenue tool programmed to shift consumer psychology from high-turnover daytime to high-spend evening mode.

 Commercial lighting is a highly specialized science that directly affects consumer psychology and how much they spend.
 You need a centralized, automated smart-lighting system running on industry-standard control protocols like DALI or KNX programmed to shift automatically with the sun.